Menu

 Hiking / Reflections

-Reflecting on Hiking the Salkantay Trail in Peru
+Reflecting on hiking the Salkantay Trail in Peru

 Four years ago, I went to Peru to visit a couple of World Vision projects and hike across the Andes for four days as a fundraising activity.
 Our destination was, of course, Machu Picchu but instead of taking the popular Inca Trail, we hiked the lesser known Salkantay Trail.